balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 <img src="/images/got-success.png" style="width: 100%; height: 100%"/>​
 </p>
 <p style="text-align:justify;">
 Success.
 It finally worked.
 The producer and consumer can communicate without issues.
 But does it mean there is no way of testing it without doing the manual check?
-Does it mean that each time we develop a message-driven system, we must set it up on a local machine and manually prove its correctness?
+Does it mean that each time we develop a message-driven system, we must set it up on a local machine?
+And manually prove its correctness?
 Of course not.
 </p>

 ***Spring Cloud Contract***

 <p style="text-align:justify;">
 To automatically test the whole process we would have to bring up the consumer side as a dependency.
 Plus a message broker.
 We have already said that this is not the best idea since we want to run tests in isolation.
 They should not be dependent on a presence of another component.
 Fortunately, there is a tool called <a href="https://cloud.spring.io/spring-cloud-contract/">Spring Cloud Contract</a>.
-By the means of this framework, we are able to test if two (or more) microservices will communicate on a production environment without having to create a test that sets up all components which participate in the communication.
+With this framework we can check if microservices will communicate on production environment.
+And all that without having to create a test that brings all of them up.
 Plus, it works with both messaging and REST APIs.
 Sounds like a perfect fit.
 </p>

 <p style="text-align:justify;">
 The producer declares a contract.
-It basically says that if there is a rejection of a card application, some message should be sent to a specific channel.
+It says that if there is a rejection of a card application, some message should be sent to a specific channel.
 The contract defines the body of that message:
 </p>

 ```yaml